 Source: Mushroom Paniyaram

-Paniyaram is an Indian dish made from a lentil and rice batter that is steamed in pan with circular molds.
+Paniyaram is an Indian dish made from a lentil and rice batter that is steamed in a pan with circular molds.
 You can use the mushroom masala that goes in this paniyaram by Srividhya Manikandan as a side for roti or rice.
 Also, you can use any of your favorite veggies instead of mushrooms.

 4. Air Fryer Indian Potato Bread Rolls